asdiml/ctf-public/pwnable-tw/3x17/README.md

 ```

 A separate arb-write to `0x4b7c70` (just some arbitrary address in .data) is done to write in the `b"/bin/sh\x00"` string.

+We write in these gadgets going upwards from the address `fini_array + 16`.

 ## Flag